bluesky/tiled/docs/source/reference/http-api-overview.md

 repository URLs, with the path following the structure of the Tree entries.

-The ``GET /entries`` route lists Trees and provides configurable subset of the metadata about each entry.
-The ``GET /search`` route provides a subset of the entries matching a query.
+the metadata about each entry.
+The ``GET /node/search`` route provides paginated access to a node, with optional filtering (search).

-The ``GET /metadata`` route provides the metadata about one entry.
+The ``GET /node/metadata`` route provides the metadata about one node.

 The data access routes like ``GET /array/block`` and ``GET /array/full`` are designed to different kinds of clients.
 Both support slicing / sub-selection